KennyThomas/Theory-Of-Algorithms-Project/README.md

 ## Description
 This repository contains the code to compute the SHA512 alogorithm on a txt file.<br>
 The code can be found in the file called sha512.c<br>
+The two txt files used are located in the repository. <br>
 There is also a Make file that is used to use command line arguements such as
 * "make sha512" - This runs the algorithm on the txt file input.txt
 * "make test" - This runs tests to see if the algorithm is producding the right hash.